 About the QITC framework

-The Queensland Information Technology Contracting (QITC) framework was co-designed by industry and government, and will make it easier for buyers and suppliers to procure and deliver ICT.
+The Queensland Information Technology Contracting (QITC) framework was co-designed by industry and government, and forms the basis for all Queensland Government ICT contracts.

 View the standardised contract documents.

 The QITC framework:

 - provides a choice of contract forms that reflect the risk profile of each procurement